13 Underrated U.S. National Parks You Really Should Visit This Year

 Texas

-Located in the southwest corner of Texas, Big Bend National Park is “underrated because of the location . . . it’s definitely one of the harder parks to get to,” says Norman Aynbinder, president and CEO of Excursionist, a luxury tour operator that has a variety of unique, expert-led options for exploring the U.S. national parks.
-But “unlike some parks that are more limited in the season, you can visit [Big Bend] year-round.”
+Norman Aynbinder, president and CEO of luxury tour operator Excursionist, says Big Bend National Park is “underrated because of the location. . . .
+It’s definitely one of the harder parks to get to.”
+But this park in the southwest corner of Texas is a gem worth visiting, no matter the season.
+“Unlike some parks that are more limited in the season,” he says, “you can visit [Big Bend] year-round.”

-It’s worth the effort—Big Bend is one of the most biodiverse parks in the United States, home to over 450 species of birds, 75 species of mammals, 22 species of lizards, as well as three distinct landscapes centered around the Chisos Mountains, Chihuahuan Desert, and the Rio Grande.
-Vast, rugged, and varied, the park offers plenty of ways to explore—whether it’s a hike to the park’s historic hot springs, a multiday canoe trip down the Rio Grande, or bird-watching along the 5.2-mile Window Trail.
+Big Bend is one of the most biodiverse parks in the United States, home to more than 450 species of birds, 75 species of mammals, 22 species of lizards, as well as three distinct landscapes centered around the Chisos Mountains, the Chihuahuan Desert, and the Rio Grande.
+Vast, rugged, and varied, the park offers plenty of ways to explore—whether by a hike to the park’s historic hot springs, a multiday canoe trip down the Rio Grande, or bird-watching along the 5.5-mile Window Trail.

 How to visit